 This is the number of actions (here actions include: restrictions, non-final rejections, final rejections, Examiner’s Answers, and Ex-Parte Quayle actions) divided by the number of applications in which the actions were taken.
 Actions per disposal can tell you a lot about whether an examiner is efficient at getting to an allowance or an abandonment, or if she generates lots of actions that don’t meaningfully advance prosecution.
 On bigpatentdata.com this is further broken down into actions per allowed application and actions per abandoned application to help assess whether allowances are quick and abandonments drawn out, or visa versa.

-As suggested by the previous two figures, is a strong negative correlation between allowance rate and actions per disposal.
+As suggested by the previous two figures, there is a strong negative correlation between allowance rate and actions per disposal.
 This is shown explicitly in the figure below.